Dominion to depose Fox boss Lachlan Murdoch as defamation suit heats up

 The move to once more combine the print and television holdings — News Corp and Fox Corp — are in large part a means for Lachlan to consolidate power before his father is no longer on the scene.
 The four older Murdoch children will then together control the family trust, which holds about 40 percent of voting stock.
 James, who left his position on the board of News Corp in July 2020 over the editorial direction of the Murdoch empire, was deposed in October.

-Rupert Murdoch led Fox News for several years after the Murdochs fired then-Fox News chairman Roger Ailes over a sexual harassment scandal.
+Rupert Murdoch led Fox News for nearly two years after the Murdochs ousted then-Fox News chairman Roger Ailes over a sexual harassment scandal.

 The elder Murdoch also struck a political alliance with Trump, though he has cooled on the former president, signaling in private and through his media outlets that he wants to see another generation of Republicans to rise.